sumstot/sumstot/README.md

 - 👋 Hi, I’m  Soren (@sumstot)
 - 👀 I’m interested in web development, snowboarding, and eating ramen!
-- 🌱 I’m currently learning Ruby, Ruby on Rails, Javascript,  and Python
+- 🌱 I’m currently learning Ruby, Ruby on Rails, Javascript,  and React
 - 💞️ I’m looking to collaborate on web applications, ruby / python projects, or any food related web applications
 - 📫 How to reach me ...